 Hunger Statistics in New Mexico

 The face of hunger is changing, and it isn’t always obvious.
 It might be your friend, your parents or a co-worker who is struggling to put food on the table.
-This year, more than 415,000 people or 20% of our neighbors are going hungry.
-Weekly, Roadrunner Food Bank is able to help nearly 40,000 hungry clients through our network of partner agencies and direct service programs.
+This year, more than 360,000 people or 17% of our neighbors are at-risk of hunger.
+Weekly, Roadrunner Food Bank is able to help 70,000 hungry clients through our network of partner agencies and direct service programs.
 The people who need food assistance from our New Mexico Food Bank might even be a friend or a family member.

-In the last ten years, the amount of food we distribute annually has grown 131%.
-Last year, we distributed more than 26 million pounds of food to those in need of food assistance, but it is still not enough.
+In the last ten years, the amount of food we distribute annually has grown more than 70%.
+Last year, we distributed nearly 30 million pounds of food to those in need of food assistance, but it is still not enough.
 The recession, high unemployment, underemployment, and low job wages are contributing factors to the growing need for help with food right here in our state.
 Review the latest Hunger in America report or take a few minutes to read a few of the top-line fact from the study below: